cdclaxton/connected-component/readme.md

 - To get help on using the program `connected-component.exe -h`

 - Run the executable `connected-component.exe -input <input file> -output <output file> -delimiter <delimiter>`

+- To see a demo: `./connected-component.exe -input ./demo/edges.csv -output ./demo/results.csv -delimiter ,`